Kristin Morse | Executive Director

 Brandon is a credible messenger/mentor with personal experience in the criminal justice system.
 He is working with the Center to develop the Incredible Messenger Institute.
 He is certified in restorative justice practice and interactive journalism (a Cognitive Behavioral Therapy intervention designed for formerly incarcerated youth).
 He formerly worked as a youth advocate and mentor at Community Connections for Youth.
 Brandon has extensive experience developing curricula, facilitating group counseling sessions and delivering workshops on positive youth development.
 He has presented to hundreds of youth in juvenile detention centers.
 As a mentor, Brandon has assisted many formerly incarcerated people in developing skills to become productive members in their communities.
 He is a Brownsville Brooklyn native where he strives to help his community through education and positive youth development.

-Saj Rahman is developing a new training program for formerly incarcerated mentors (credible messengers) who use their experience to work with young adults to reduce recidivism.
+Saj Rahman directs the Institute for Transformative Mentoring, a training program for Credible Messengers who use their experience to work with young adults to reduce incarceration and violence.
 Saj has more than a decade of experience in youth development, community based research, curriculum development, advocacy and non-profit management.
 Saj has designed and implemented programs in New York City that foster personal transformation and build leadership skills among formerly incarcerated credible messengers.
-Saj previously served as the founding director of Arches Alumni Academy for Advancement (4A’s) at Community Connections for Youth.
-Saj graduated with a BA in Psychology in 2003 and with a Masters in Psychology in 2006 from Wesleyan University.
+Saj previously served as the founding director of Arches Alumni Academy for Advancement at Community Connections for Youth.
+Saj graduated with a bachelor and master’s degrees in Psychology from Wesleyan University.
 He received the 2006 Holzberg Fellowship in Clinical and Community Psychology.

 Lydie Raschka | Writer and Reporter, Insideschools.org